 For bridges that do not cross navigable water in an ENC dataset there is no requirement to encode each span of the bridge as a separate BRIDGE object.

-For opening bridges/bridge spans the attribute VERCOP is only mandatory where there is a limited vertical clearance when the bridge is open; while in S-101 the complex attribute vertical clearance open, sub-attribute vertical clearance value is mandatory.
-Data Producers should check their S-57 data holdings and ensure that VERCOP is populated as appropriate, noting that an opening bridge instance having no binding VERCOP attribute will result in the converted S-101 bridge instance having vertical clearance open, sub-attribute vertical clearance value = empty (null) indicating an unlimited clearance.
+For opening bridges/bridge spans the attribute VERCOP is only mandatory where there is a limited vertical clearance when the bridge is open.
+Where VERCOP is not present for an opening bridge/bridge span, the mandatory complex attribute vertical clearance open, mandatory sub-attribute vertical clearance unlimited will be populated as True during the automated conversion process.
+Where VERCOP has a value or is populated with an empty (null) value, vertical clearance unlimited will be populated as False.

 Conveyors